 First, the tooth or teeth are washed, dried, and isolated with either cotton rolls or a rubber dam.
 Then the teeth are etched with a special gel that roughens the teeth, so the sealant material has a rough surface to adhere to.
-Once that is rinsed off, the sealant material is flowed into the grooves of the teeth and light cured.
-When all the teeth have been treated, Dr. Peter Roukema and Dr. Kyle Henry check for rough edges and makes sure floss can pass between the teeth.
+Once that is rinsed off, the sealant material is flowed into the grooves of the teeth and is light-cured.
+When all the teeth have been treated, your child's dentist checks for rough edges and makes sure floss can pass between the teeth.

 Generally speaking, there are no side effects with dental sealants unless your child is allergic to one of the ingredients in the resin material, which is extremely rare.

 Sealants are sturdy and should last up to 10 years, but may need replacing sooner, depending on your child’s lifestyle.
 Avoiding chewing on ice and hard candy can prolong their life and prevent chipping which might allow decay to sneak in and rot the tooth from the inside.
-Dr. Peter Roukema and Dr. Kyle Henry will monitor your child’s sealants at each visit to make sure they are still intact.
+Your dentist will monitor your child’s sealants at each visit to make sure they are still intact.